tgbot-collection/ytdlbot/README.md

 6. payment support: afdian, buy me a coffee, Telegram Payment and Tron(TRX)
 7. different video resolutions
 8. sending as file or streaming as video
-9. celery worker distribution - faster than before.
+9. celery worker distribution - faster than before. **NOT WORKING**
 10. subscriptions to YouTube Channels
 11. cache mechanism - download once for the same video.
 12. instagram posts(only available for my bot)